ArcKayNine/tcg-research-desk/README.md

 - Card search on mobile.
 - Plotting accessibility features (colours and fill/marker styles, not just colour).
 - Highlight cards of interest (extreme wr variation by qtty within archetypes).
+- Strip out as much data as possible. (do some of the tourney/player/archetype merging in preprocess, only keep card data needed for vis).